jigoshop/jigoshop/readme.txt

 	* all Jigoshop javascript loads in footer for improved performance
 * Tweak: Updated several external javascript libraries (jQuery blockUI, select2)
 * Tweak: Removed large jQuery UI library from front end loading, loads required bits as needed (Price Filter)
+* Tweak: Jigoshop now only loads one CSS file from all internal sources for efficiency
 * Tweak: Add a codeblock option type in the settings for extensions to use internally
 * Tweak: Combine Edit Order variation attributes with product addons extension in one panel for Orders
 * Tweak: Add some filters for Jigoshop WPML extension to allow more translated items